First-Order Query Evaluation with Cardinality Conditions: Nowhere dense structures

 Let $a\in A$ and $X:=\cX(a)$.
 As $\cX$ is a $kr$-neighbour\-hood cover and $G$ is connected, $X$ $r$-covers every tuple $\bar a=(a_1,\ldots,a_{k'})$ such that $G_{\bar a,{r'}}=G$ and $a_1=a$.
-Recall from Definition~\ref{def:ccl-term3} that $\hat{u}^{\A^\star,\cX}[a]$ is the number of tuples $\ov{a}\in A^{k'}$ such that $a_1=a$ and $G_{\ov{a},r'}=G$ and $\A^\star[X]\models \psi[\ov{a}]$.
+Recall from Definition~\ref{def:ccl-term3} that $\hat{u}^{\A,\cX}[a]$ is the number of tuples $\ov{a}\in A^{k'}$ such that $a_1=a$ and $G_{\ov{a},r'}=G$ and $\A[X]\models \psi[\ov{a}]$.

-To be able to compute this number efficiently, we introduce a fresh unary relation symbol $Q$ and let $\cB_X$ be the $(\sigma^\star\cup\{Q\})$-expansion of $\A^\star[X]$ where $Q$ is interpreted by the set of all $a\in A$ such that $\cX(a)=X$.
+To be able to compute this number efficiently, we introduce a fresh unary relation symbol $Q$ and let $\cB_X$ be the $(\sigma\cup\{Q\})$-expansion of $\A[X]$ where $Q$ is interpreted by the set of all $a\in A$ such that $\cX(a)=X$.
 Let

+Note that $\psi(x_1,\ldots,x_{k'})\und Q(x_1)$ is a formula in $\FOplus[\ell,q]$, and hence $t(x_1)$ belongs to $\FOplus[\ell,q]$ (and is of signature $\sigma\cup\set{Q}$).
 What our algorithm needs to do now is evaluate $t(x_1)$ in the structures $\cB_X$, for all $X\in\cX$.
-This is done in the following steps, which form the expanded version of step~5 of the algorithm. \begin{enumerate} \item[5.]
+This is done in the following steps, which form the expanded version of step~\ref{item:line5} of the algorithm. \begin{enumerate} \item[\ref{item:line5}.]
 For all $X\in\cX$ \begin{enumerate}[a.] \item Compute $\cB_X$ \item Let $c:=\cen(X)$, and let $d$ be Splitter's answer if Connector plays $c$ in the first round of the $(\lambda(2kr),2kr)$-splitter game on $G_{\cA}$.
-It is explained in \cite{grokresie14} how $d$ can be computed efficiently. \item Compute $\cB':=\cB_X\lbag_rd$. \item Apply the Removal Lemma (Lemma~\ref{lem:removal}) to the unary basic term $t(x_1)$ and recursively evaluate the resulting basic terms in $\cB'$. \item For each $a\in Q^{\cB_X}$, use the results of the recursive calls to compute $t^{\cB_X}[a]$ according to the Removal Lemma. \end{enumerate} \end{enumerate} The algorithm terminates with a recursion depth of at most $\lambda(2kr)$, because in the recursive call we only need to consider the $(\lambda(2kr){-}1,2kr)$-splitter game.
+It is explained in \cite{grokresie14} (cf.\ also \cite[Section~9]{GS2026}) how $d$ can be computed efficiently.
+Actually, the efficient computation of Splitter's winning strategy in the game is more complicated and requires considering the history of the game; it is not sufficient to just look at the first move.
+For a detailed treatment of this issue we refer the reader to \cite{grokresie14,GS2026}. \item Compute $\cB':=\cB_X\lbag_rd$. \item Apply the Removal Lemma (Lemma~\ref{lem:removal}) to the unary basic term $t(x_1)$ and recursively evaluate the resulting basic terms in $\cB'$. \item For each $a\in Q^{\cB_X}$, use the results of the recursive calls to compute $t^{\cB_X}[a]$ according to the Removal Lemma. \end{enumerate} \end{enumerate} The algorithm terminates with a recursion depth of at most $\lambda(2kr)$, because in the recursive call we only need to consider the $(\lambda(2kr){-}1,2kr)$-splitter game.